 Mount Baker is one of the most beautiful volcanoes on the West Coast.
 Climb this technically moderate 10,781' peak with us on a 3 day day trip.
 We will climb via the Coleman-Deming route or the Easton Glacier.
 We also offer this trip as a 2-day climb.

 If our prescheduled dates don't work with your schedule, just give us a call at 425-888-6397 x2 to make a private arrangement.

 Mt.
 Baker is one of the most beautiful volcanoes on the West Coast.
-We usually climb this technically moderate and very glaciated 10,781' peak via the Coleman-Deming Glacier route on the north side.
-Occasionally, due to poor conditions on the Coleman-Deming, we climb the equally spectacular Easton Glacier on the south side.
+We usually climb this technically moderate and very glaciated 10,781' peak via the Coleman-Deming Glacier route on the north side, but also climb the equally spectacular Easton or Squaq Glacier on the south side.
 Based on feedback from our guides and clients, we are now offering regularly scheduled 3-day Baker climbs.
 If our scheduled climbs don't work for you, just let us know what dates work for you and we can add them to our calendar, or we can put together a private climb for you.